-Learn more about the available workshops for your class here.
+Learn more about the available workshops and planetarium experiences for your class here.

 A Self-Guided Tour option is available for groups that wish to explore the Boonshoft Museum of Discovery independently Monday – Friday during regular operating hours.
 Two adults must accompany every 10 students to ensure a quality visit for all patrons of the Museum.
 Minimum: 10 students.

 Fee: $9.00/student, 2 adults free for every 10 students; additional adults are $9.00 each.
 Please note that two (2) adults MUST ACCOMPANY every ten (10) students to ensure a quality visit for all patrons.

 Book a Group Tour: To schedule a group tour, please call 937.275.7431, ext.
 125 or submit an inquiry form.